 The Bible makes it clear that prayer is essential.
 Begin each day with a prayer to God, thanking Him for another day and asking for guidance to cope with the ups and downs that are sure to come.
-Starting the day with Jesus is the best way to put God first and set the day in motion.
+Starting the day with Christ is the best way to put God first and set the day in motion.

 Consider Creating a Verse Card

 “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.” -Psalm 46:10

 Another step toward putting God first revolves around taking the time to write out a Bible verse each day on a sticky note or index card — a Scripture that you can look at throughout the day as you meditate on things that truly matter.
 Posting this verse around the house or putting it in your pocket is a great way to keep truth close to your heart.